telepresenceio/telepresence/quick-start/go.md

 ## 4. Telepresence intercept

-1. Now the bug is fixed, we we'll use Telepresence to intercept *all* the traffic through our local service, to do that, inside the container you can run:
+1. Now the bug is fixed, you can use Telepresence to intercept *all* the traffic through our local service.
+Run the following command inside the container:

   ```
   $ telepresence intercept voting --port 8081:8080